 Contrasting your beer with your food is a bold statement that’ll surely demonstrate your foodie clout.
 It’s one thing to spring for “like with like,” but something else to pit two opposing flavors against each other (and make it work).

-When going for this option, be sure to pick out a strong flavor you wish to highlight, because that’ll be what gets most of the spotlight.
+When choosing this option, pick out a strong flavor you wish to highlight because that’ll be what gets most of the spotlight.
 Bentley suggests pairing a “fatty seafood dish with a hoppy IPA” because the “beer will cut through the fat,” providing “balance to the hops’ bitterness.”

 Where these flavors might be too much on their own, exploiting their differences allows you to make them manageable.
-That being said, it’s critical that they’re strong enough to stand up to your pairing––pick something that’s too mild and it’ll get lost.
+That said, they must be strong enough to stand up to your pairing––pick something too mild, and it’ll get lost.

 Play it Safe––Avoid Overpowering Your Pairings